Meeting Minute Summary October 2012Advisory Commission on Special Education October 2012 Meeting Summary.

-Comments were heard related to implementation of AB 114, transition of special education and related services formerly provided by County Mental Health Agencies.
+Comments were heard related to implementation of Assembly Bill (AB) 114, transition of special education and related services formerly provided by County Mental Health Agencies.

 Item 7, Report from the Chair of the California Assembly Committee on Education, Joan Buchanan

-Item 8, SB 1458: School Accountability, Academic Performance Index, and Graduation Rates
+Item 8, Senate Bill 1458: School Accountability, Academic Performance Index, and Graduation Rates

 Susanna Cooper, Education Policy Consultant, California State Senate Pro Tempore Darrell Steinberg's Office, provided an update about concerns related to the high school and middle school drop-out rates.